QinyueZheng/linguistic_datastory/index.md

 ## What Did They Say?
 So, what exactly did they said on the Wikipedia talk page?
 Why some utterances are considered to have personal attacks and the others are not.
 Let's have a look.
+We divide all the utterances into two groups according to the labels whether or not it contains personal attack.
+After removing the same stop words, the word clouds for these two groups are shown below.

 <center>
     <img src="assets/wordcloud_attack.png" style="width:500px;height:300;">